WFU-HPC/deac-docs/source/cluster-sla.rst

 #.
 Members of the aforementioned colleges should consider :ref:`contributing to the DEAC Cluster<sec.sla.su.contributions>` via grant or start-up funds if they plan to use compute resources for their research above baseline expectations.
 #.
 Researchers outside of the aforementioned colleges do not have free access to the DEAC Cluster by default, and must pay for all utilized compute resources in the form of :ref:`Service Unit Chargebacks<sec.sla.su.chargebacks>`.

-Contributions and/or chargebacks are made in the form of Service Units (SUs). **SUs are a DEAC Cluster service usage charge and do NOT tie specifically to hardware or software, so there are no follow-up asset tracking requirements.** SU purchases also:
+Contributions and/or chargebacks are made in the form of Service Units (SUs). **SUs are a DEAC Cluster service usage charge and do NOT tie specifically to hardware or software, so there are no follow-up asset tracking requirements.** SUs are based on overall hardware investment in the DEAC Cluster plus additional indirect fees where applicable (primarily for Chargebacks only).
+SU purchases also:

 * Go towards the continued maintenance, operation, and improvement of the DEAC Cluster.
 * Help forecast utilization of the DEAC Cluster and prioritize support provided by the HPC Team.